nerab/paradeiser/VISION.md

   --- | ---
   `PAR_DIR` | Directory where the data store and the hooks are stored.
 Defaults to `~/.paradeiser/`.
 Overridden by `$PAR_DIR`.
   `AT_QUEUE` | Name of the `at` queue to use.
 Defaults to `p`.

+## Export

+Paradeiser can export the pomodori and breaks it has stored to JSON:

+      $ par export
+      [{"type":"Pomodoro","length":1500,"status":"finished","interrupts":[],"annotati ...

+## Import

+Paradeiser can import pomodori and breaks from a JSON file:

+      $ par import pomodori.json

+If the second argument is missing, `par import` will expect the JSON that is to be imported to appear on STDIN:

+      $ cat pomodori.json | par import

+If the import succeeds, no further message will printed and the exit status will be zero.
+If there is an existing pomodoro or break that overlaps with one imported from JSON, the entire import will fail and paradeiser will exit with a non-zero exit status.

 ## Taskwarrior Integration